aws-samples/amazon-connect-copy/README.md

 not found in the source instance.
 If there are multiple contact centres sharing the same Amazon Connect instance, it is a good practice to prefix contact centre specific components with their individual Contact Centre Codes (CCCs).

+A note to developers: We will accept PRs on the "development" branch only.
+Thank you.

 ## Installation